Name of subject: A Level Photography

-Entry requirements: Minimum of C grades at GCSE in English and at least one Art based subject such as Graphics, Photography, Art or Textiles.
+Entry requirements: 5 x Grade 9-5 at GCSE with grade 5 in GCSE English and at least one Art based subject such as Graphics, Photography, Art or Textiles.

 Description of the course (Overview):

-The course comprises of 60% coursework with an 8 week final project which includes a three day exam at the end of the second year which constitutes 40% of the final grade.
+The course comprises of 60% coursework with an externally set assignment in the second year consisting of an 8 week preparatory period followed by a three day exam which constitutes 40% of the final grade.
 Students are required to be independent and explore their own ideas inspired by the work of others.
 Visits to exhibitions and galleries take place regularly during both years of the course.
 At the end of each year students work is exhibited as part of our exciting and professionally organised KS5 exhibition.

 What topics will students cover?